|Status:||Closed||Start date:||Apr 18, 2016|

 More information on how to configure QGIS to work with the infrastructure is here: #4070

-#22 Updated by Julien Barde about 3 years ago
+#22 Updated by Julien Barde over 3 years ago

 @email@example.com, please let me know if you need additional information to package all yearly files within a single netCDF file.
 The availability of this file is blocking for us as we have to run hundreds of simulations from 1993 to 2015.
 So we need all OSCAR images to be made available through a single file.

-#24 Updated by Paolo Fabriani about 3 years ago
+#24 Updated by Paolo Fabriani over 3 years ago

 We've managed to create the merged netCDF file for all OSCAR datasets (year 1992 to 2016).